Coinsbit Token (CNB) Price Tops $0.0004

 According to CryptoCompare, “Based in Estonia, CoinsBit is a multi-cryptocurrency exchange platform.
 It allows users to perform crypto or/and fiat transactions by giving orders to buy and sell using the available pairs.
 CoinsBit does not charge fees for trading or deposit funds, only withdrawals will be charged depending on the currency in question.
 In addition, it provides multi-language support available 24/7.
 CNB Coin is a service token of the Coinsbit exchange.
 The token was designed with the goal of optimizing the user experience and providing access to enhanced features on the exchange. “

-It is usually not presently possible to purchase alternative cryptocurrencies such as Coinsbit Token directly using US dollars.
-Investors seeking to trade Coinsbit Token should first purchase Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
-Investors can then use their newly-acquired Ethereum or Bitcoin to purchase Coinsbit Token using one of the exchanges listed above.
+It is usually not currently possible to buy alternative cryptocurrencies such as Coinsbit Token directly using U.S. dollars.
+Investors seeking to trade Coinsbit Token should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Coinbase, Changelly or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Coinsbit Token using one of the exchanges listed above.

 Receive News & Updates for Coinsbit Token Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Coinsbit Token and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.